Notice of Pre-AIA or AIA Status

 With Respect to Claim 15

-A tray apparatus for use with a vehicle comprising: a base (28, 30, and related structure); a plurality of sides (sides from which 34 extend, see e.g. FIG. 3); a plurality of vehicle connectors (34, see, e.g. FIG. 3) each affixable to at least one of the plurality of sides and configured to attach to the vehicle (capable of this use); and a reversible holder (38) comprising a holder top and a plurality of holder sides (see, e.g. FIG. 1), the reversible holder configured to fit with the base and plurality of sides inside the vehicle(capable of this use with an appropriate vehicle, see FIG. 2 positioning); wherein the reversible holder is repositionable to fit over one vehicle connector outside the vehicle (capable of this use with an appropriate vehicle, see FIG. 1 positioning in which 38 extends over both vehicle connectors and will be outside of the vehicle if attached on an outer edge of the vehicle body)
+A tray apparatus for use with a vehicle comprising: a horizontal base (top of 12); a plurality of vertical planar sides (left and right vertical sides of 12, or these sides in combination with the portion of 28 thereunder to which it attaches to, see e.g. FIG. 1) connected to the horizontal base; a plurality of vehicle connectors (34, see, e.g. FIG. 3) each affixable to at least one of the vertical planar plurality of sides (via 28) and configured to attach to the vehicle (capable of this use which is also the intended use); and a reversible holder (38) comprising a holder top and a plurality of holder sides (see, e.g. FIG. 1), the reversible holder configured to fit with the horizontal base and plurality of vertical planar sides inside the vehicle(capable of this use with an appropriate vehicle, see FIG. 2 positioning); wherein the reversible holder is repositionable to fit over one vehicle connector outside the vehicle (capable of this use with an appropriate vehicle, see FIG. 1 positioning in which 38 extends over both vehicle connectors and will be outside of the vehicle if attached on an outer edge of the vehicle body)

 With Respect to Claim 17